 The human body is a marvel of intricate design, and its functioning relies on a network of complex systems.
 Among these, the nervous system serves as the communication highway, transmitting signals that enable us to move, feel, and interact with the world around us.
 One crucial component of this neural network is the ulnar nerve, a peripheral nerve that plays a pivotal role in the motor and sensory functions of the upper limb.
 In this article exploring the anatomical landscape of the ulnar nerve, we aim to foster a greater understanding of its role in the human body.

-Growing up in South Florida, I never knew what it was like to have different seasons – we basically had hot, hotter and blistering hot!
-But now being in Colorado for many years, I understand transitions from winter to spring.
+Growing up in South Florida, I never knew what it was like to have different seasons – we basically had hot, hotter, and blistering hot!
+But now being in Colorado for many years, I understand the transitions from winter to spring.
 It means that its time to put away my snowboard and dust off the golf … Continued

 Nerves typically become injured via compression.
 They get compressed in fascial layers.
 The compression usually happens through scar tissue formation, bone spurs, and tight muscles can compress the nerves.
 Tight muscles can also push the nerves into a bony prominence, or get stretched around a bone.
 So What Is a Hydrodissection?
 Non-Surgical Peripheral Nerve Treatment … Continued

 Tendonitis and carpal tunnel syndrome are two distinct clinical conditions that affect the wrist and hand.
 Dr. Schultz discusses what tendonitis and carpal tunnel syndrome are, the major causes, common symptoms, treatment options, and the important difference between the two.